Lehoczky/gender-enum-generator/README.md

 ## Contribution

 Pull requests with new languages and gender groups are welcome!
-Be sure to consult with a gender stuides expert before though.
+Be sure to consult with a gender studies expert before though.